johanoskarsson/openchecklist/README.md

 Currently supports iOS and MacOs

 # TODOs
-It'd be nice to be able to share a checklist between users
+* It'd be nice to be able to share a checklist between users
+* Manually ordering of the items
+* Icon
+* Publish to app store I guess

 # License
 Apache v2